 London at the time, as an agent for the French court, and reporting within a few months of the event.
 Although not present himself, he would have gleaned information immediately, notably from the proclamation made public in London.
 So, stripped of editorial

 opinion,* and translated from his original words, Mancini’s report provides the following information:

 attempt on Richard’s life, having brought hidden weapons into a meeting so that he could launch a surprise attack on his victim.

 influential ringleaders were arrested with him for the same offence, but being in holy orders they escaped with their lives thanks to Benefit of Clergy.
-One was Archbishop Rotherham, a man of authority and ability; the other was Bishop Morton, a man of great resource and daring, with a career in party intrigue dating back at least twenty years to the Lancastrian era of Henry VI (mark those words).
+One was Archbishop Rotherham, a man raised to the chancellery by Edward IV; the other was Bishop Morton,

+'a man of many designs and much boldness', with a career in party intrigue dating back at least twenty years to the Lancastrian era of Henry VI (mark those words).

 3. These men were reported to have been assembling together previously in each others’ houses.

 at about 10.00 a.m. at a meeting in the Tower of London, several other witnesses being present.

 by Richard upon his cry of 'ambush'.

 6. A public proclamation to the above effect was issued right away.

 7. Richard at the time had made no claim on the throne.

 as High Constable of England, to try the crime of treason in his own Constable's Court, to pronounce on guilt and to pass sentence without the possibility of appeal.
 The evidence for this appears in my recent book on the offices of Protector and Constable.

 We have a couple of other facts provided by the Crowland Chronicle, written following

 Richard’s death some two years later.
 The author expostulates over the beheading and arrests, on which he spends many words of personal opinion and judgement.
 But it’s significant that he provides very little factual detail, especially compared to Mancini.
 From what he writes, it is clear that he was no more present in the Tower than the Italian was.
 Let us again strip away editorial opinion and look at the chronicle’s two